splunk/genesys_cloud_ta/docs/ConfigureAnalyticsInputs/index.md

     sourcetype=genesyscloud:analytics:*
 ```

-If you do not see any events, check the **Troubleshooting** tab on your data collection node to verify that your accounts, forwarders, and inputs are all configured successfully.
+If you do not see any events, check the [Troubleshooting](../Troubleshooting/index.md) section.

 ## Configure inputs in the configuration files